JOHN W. RUTLEDGE

 John and his various projects have been nominated and/or won numerous awards over the years including: The Chicago Association of Realtor’s Hall of Fame, The Anti-Defamation League’s Arthur Rubloff Humanitarian of the Year, Ernst and Young Entrepreneur of the Year, Development of the Year, Redevelopment of the Year, Developer of the Year, National Hotel Development of the Year, America Lodging Investment Summit’s Single Asset Hotel Transaction of the Year, the Top City Hotel in the Continental US and the Historic Preservation of the Year award for Chicago and Boston, Crain’s’ 40 under 40, and Who’s Who.
-He has been a regular judge at the University of Chicago’s Graduate School of Business New Venture Challenge and a guest speaker at Columbia University, University of Chicago, Northwestern University, University of Michigan and University of Wisconsin – Madison.
+John has been a regular judge at the University of Chicago’s Graduate School of Business New Venture Challenge.
+He has also been a guest speaker at Columbia University, University of Chicago, Northwestern University, University of Michigan and University of Wisconsin – Madison.
 John is a member: of the advisory board (and a founding investor) of Metropolitan Capital Bank Corporation; the World President’s Organization (WPO), where he was Chairman of the Global Hospitality Network, and previously Young Presidents’ Organization (YPO); the Economic Club of Chicago; the Commercial Club; the Advisory Board for the Polsky Center of Entrepreneurship at the University of Chicago’s Graduate School of Business; and Strategic Capital Committee of St. Chrysostom’s Episcopal Church and Day School of Chicago.
 He is a member of the Board of Directors at Ann & Robert H. Lurie Children’s Hospital of Chicago and also the Chairman of the Board of Trustees at The Chicago Architectural Center.
-A graduate of New Trier High School in Winnetka, Illinois, Mr. Rutledge graduated from the University of Michigan, Ann Arbor with a bachelor’s degree in Economics and an emphasis in Real Estate.
+A graduate of New Trier High School in Winnetka, Illinois, John graduated from the University of Michigan, Ann Arbor with a bachelor’s degree in Economics and an emphasis in Real Estate.
 He received his MBA from the University of Chicago’s Graduate School of Business with an emphasis in International Finance and Economics.
 He has also studied at Northwestern University, Harvard Business School (President’s Program) and Oxford University (Christ Church).